fridizkool/Project-2-SkSt/dev_resources/build_dev_deploy.md

 ## How (and where) to make a change and see it happen

 Firstly, make sure you ask the administrator for the `secret.env` file, otherwise none of the build scripts will be able to load the correct environment variables.
+Also, make sure your [node](https://nodejs.org/en) installation is up to date.

 Secondly, ensure you `git pull` and run `mvn clean`.
 Then, ensure you installed all front end dependencies locally by navigating to [src\main\resources\frontend](src\main\resources\frontend) and running `npm install`.
 Alternatively, just call the build script [clean_install.bat](build-scripts\clean_install.bat) from the root directory.